ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

    * `bash /opt/shibboleth-idp/bin/status.sh`

 ### Register the IdP on the IDEM Test Federation

+> **Follow these steps ONLY IF your organization is connected with the [GARR Network](https://www.garr.it/en/infrastructures/network-infrastructure/connected-organizations-and-sites?key=all)**

 1. Register you IdP metadata on IDEM Entity Registry (your entity have to be approved by an IDEM Federation Operator before become part of IDEM Test Federation):
    * `https://registry.idem.garr.it/`